RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/23-ISA.md

 <sup>9</sup> Hell from beneath is moved for thee to meet [thee] at thy coming: it stirreth up the dead for thee, [even] all the chief ones of the earth; it hath raised up from their thrones all the kings of the nations.
 <sup>10</sup> All they shall speak and say unto thee, Art thou also become weak as we? art thou become like unto us?
 <sup>11</sup> Thy pomp is brought down to the grave, [and] the noise of thy viols: the worm is spread under thee, and the worms cover thee.
-<sup>12</sup> How art thou fallen from heaven, O Lucifer, son of the morning ! [how] art thou cut down to the ground, which didst weaken the nations!
+<sup>12</sup> How art thou fallen from heaven, O Lucifer, son of the morning! [how] art thou cut down to the ground, which didst weaken the nations!
 <sup>13</sup> For thou hast said in thine heart, I will ascend into heaven, I will exalt my throne above the stars of God: I will sit also upon the mount of the congregation, in the sides of the north:
 <sup>14</sup> I will ascend above the heights of the clouds; I will be like the most High.
 <sup>15</sup> Yet thou shalt be brought down to hell, to the sides of the pit.